arsip/bestguess/README.md

 $
 ```

-#### Cheap box plots on the terminal
+### Box plots for comparisons

 Box plots are a convenient way to get a sense of how two distributions compare.
 We found, when using BestGuess (and before that, Hyperfine) that we didn't want
 to wait to do statistical analysis of our raw data using a separate program.
 To
-get a sense of what the data looked like as we collected it, I implemented a box
+get a sense of what the data looked like as we collected it, I implemented a
-plot feature.
+(limited resolution) box plot feature.

 The edges of the box are the interquartile range, and the median is shown inside
 the box.
 The whiskers reach out to the minimum and maximum values.

 In the example below, although `bash` (launching the shell with no command to
 run) appears faster than `ls`, we can see that their distributions overlap
 considerably.
-The BestGuess ranking analysis concludes that these two commands,
+The BestGuess ranking analysis concludes that these two commands
-at least in this particular experiment, did not perform statistically
-differently.
+performed statistically identically.

 ```
 $ bestguess -NB -r 100 /bin/bash ls